 We invite our school community to support the ethic practice of non-harm and the development of wisdom and compassion.
 In turn we will support our education community; staff, students, families and other members, with skills development on how to facilitate peaceful communications and conflict resolution, reflective practices and emotional learning.
 We foster a spirit of sustainable co-existence, respect and peaceful dialogue in all relationships.

 The Daylesford Dharma School curriculum offers daily integrated reflection periods to promote self-awareness and emotional development.
 Our pastoral curriculum utilizes logic and debate, the creative arts, meditation and ethics in an integrated approach to learning.
-Our programmes support the pursuit of excellence in literacy, numeracy, social studies, science and technology and conform to Victorian Essential Learning Standards best practices.
+Our programmes support the pursuit of excellence in literacy, numeracy, social studies, science and technology and conform to Australian Curriculum Standards.
 We strive to create a nurturing, inspiring and creative learning environment where critical thinking, meditation and creativity work in union throughout the whole curriculum.

 Students, families and staff of all and no faiths are welcome to join the Daylesford Dharma School community.
 We hold with the view that a multiplicity of spiritual traditions is necessary in the world, and that plurality of religious and spiritual traditions caters for the wide variety of people’s dispositions and aspirations.
 We encourage opportunities to cultivate understanding and mutual respect through interfaith dialogues and events, as foundations for an inclusive and harmonious society.

 A Board of Governors will continue to guide the philosophy and functioning of the Daylesford Dharma School according to Buddhist principles including wisdom, compassion, interdependence and respect for all life.

 “I consider education to be an instrument.
 Whether that instrument is used rightly or wrongly depends on our basic human motivation…”